- Advanced Technology Meters

 Starratt Road Solar Facility

 Commissioned in December 2017, the Starratt Road Solar facility is a 5 MW site located on the City’s northside.
-This site is expected to generate approximately 10,500 MWh in its first year of operation.
+This site generated approximately 9,000 MWh in its first year of operation.

 Simmons Road Solar Facility

 The 2 MW Simmons Road Solar facility commissioned in January of 2018 and is located on the City’s northside.
-The site is estimated to generate about 3,850 MWh in the first year.
+The site generated about 3,500 MWh of electricity in the first year.

 Blair Road Solar Facility